madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 Well, [no](https://jeremy.bicha.net/2018/04/18/gksu-removed-from-ubuntu/) more `gksu` in latest Ubuntu 18.04.
 People recommend using `pkexec` instead.

-With `gksu` I could add code similar to the following to re-run a script that contained `zenity` UI started from a non-root user as root:
+With `gksu` I could add code similar to the following to re-run as root a script that contained `zenity` UI started from a non-root user:

 ```bash
 #!/bin/bash